nv-bogdan/rag/docs/quickstart.md

    ```

    **📝 Note:**
-   When using NVIDIA hosted endpoints, you may encounter rate limiting with larger file ingestions (>10 files).
+   - When using NVIDIA hosted endpoints, you may encounter rate limiting with larger file ingestions (>10 files).

+    [!IMPORTANT]
+    The LLM model name is different for cloud deployment!
+    Ensure to set APP_LLM_MODELNAME=nvidia/llama-3.3-nemotron-super-49b-v1.5 instead of export APP_LLM_MODELNAME=nvidia/llama-3-3-nemotron-super-49b-v1-5 when switching to cloud from on-prem!
+This is preset in .env file.

 3. Start the vector db containers from the repo root.
    ```bash